awesomerank/awesomerank.github.io/lists/vsouza/awesome-ios.md

 * [BPBlockActivityIndicator ★23](https://github.com/ppth0608/BPBlockActivityIndicator) - A simple and awesome Loading Activity Indicator(with funny block animation) for your iOS app. :large_orange_diamond:
 * [JustHUD ★11](https://github.com/shubh10/JustHUD) - JustHUD is an iOS drop-in class written in Swift that displays a translucent HUD. :large_orange_diamond:
 * [JDBreaksLoading ★120](https://github.com/jamesdouble/JDBreaksLoading) - You can easily start up a little breaking game indicator by one line. :large_orange_diamond:
+* [SkeletonView ★617](https://github.com/Juanpe/SkeletonView) - An elegant way to show users that something is happening and also prepare them to which contents he is waiting. :large_orange_diamond:

 #### Animation
 * [Pop ★18217](https://github.com/facebook/pop) - An extensible iOS and macOS animation library, useful for physics-based interactions.